Fire-Wise Maintenance: A Seasonal Checklist for Santa Cruz Gardeners

 Proper Debris Disposal

-Always dispose of pruning debris and yard waste properly:
+Always dispose of pruning debris and yard waste properly.
+Don't burn, chip or haul instead:

 Green waste bins for curbside pickup